sandeepbachhu/tenant-compass/README.md

   - **Default**: `tenant-compass-member-role`
   - **Purpose**: This role is used specifically for querying tagged resources in member accounts to determine active regions
   - **Why needed**: The main organization role may not exist in all member accounts

+- `--org-id`: Process only the specified organization account ID (for debugging)
+  - **Purpose**: Allows testing and debugging of a single organization instead of processing all organizations
+  - **Example**: `--org-id 123456789012`
+  - **Performance**: Reduces execution time from hours to minutes when debugging specific organizations

+- `--verbose`: Enable detailed region analysis and verbose logging (slower but more detailed)
+  - **Default**: Fast mode with optimized region detection
+  - **Verbose mode**: Provides detailed resource breakdowns, EC2 resource type analysis, and comprehensive logging
+  - **Performance impact**: Verbose mode is significantly slower but provides detailed insights for troubleshooting

+#### Default Behavior

+When run without any options (`python ec2_tc_script_oidc.py`):
+- **Processes all organizations** found in DynamoDB after applying filters
+- **Uses fast mode** with optimized region detection (85-90% faster than verbose mode)
+- **Uses default member role** (`tenant-compass-member-role`)
+- **Provides essential logging** without verbose debug output

+This default behavior is optimized for production use, providing the same comprehensive results but with dramatically improved performance.

 By default, both scripts will:
 1. Save CSV reports to the specified S3 bucket